 JMM-Congress cross majority mark, BJP still single largest party

-Ranchi, Dec 23: Within two-and-half hours into counting of votes by Election Commission, the electoral water of Jharkhand looks a little clear.
+Ranchi, Dec 23: Within two-and-half hours into the counting of votes by Election Commission, the electoral water of Jharkhand looks a little clear.

 The incumbent Bharatiya Janata Party (BJP) is emerging as the single-largest party in the state but is falling short of a majority.
 While Congress-JMM+ is holding an edge over the BJP so far by crossing the majority mark 43 seats.
 The magic number to form the government is 41.
 As per the current trends, the BJP would need 12 more for a majority.

-Among the major things that might sound surprising is the role of kingmaker which can either be played by All Jharkhand Students's Union's Sudesh Mahato and Jharkhand Vikas Morcha (Prajatantrik)'s Babulal Marandi.
+Among the major things that might sound surprising is the role of kingmaker which can either be played by All Jharkhand Students' Union's Sudesh Mahato and Jharkhand Vikas Morcha (Prajatantrik)'s Babulal Marandi.

 Did non-tribal CM, anti-incumbency sink the BJP in Jharkhand?